wangjiayuan007/graph_recon_DM/README.md

 python to_vtk_form_recon_2D.py <dataset_name><br />

 For example, 'python to_vtk_form_recon_3D.py test_3D' generates the vtp file for test_3D.
-Then you can open the vtp file in preview directly.<br />
+Then you can open the vtp file in Paraview directly.<br />
 'python to_vtk_form_recon_2D.py Berlin' generates the vtp file for Berlin.<br />

 ##3D volume rendering<br />